 Ulmer protects your personal information with reasonable and appropriate information security safeguards.

 We will not discriminate against you or anyone else unlawfully for exercising any of these privacy rights, although deleting personal information and opting out of receiving certain promotional materials may prevent us from providing you content or invitations.

 Retention of Personal Information

 Ulmer keeps data pursuant to its internal policies and procedures, for lengths of time that can vary based on a variety of factors.

 Where We Maintain Personal Information

-We maintain the personal information within the United States.
+We maintain the data we collect, including personal information, within the United States.